Leave Policy in Nigeria

 Annual Leave (Vacation)

-- Although annual leave should ideally be used within the year it is earned, both parties can agree to defer it.
-However, any deferred leave must be taken within 24 months from the time it was earned.
+- Deferred leave must be taken within 24 months from the time it was earned.

-- Nigerian law prohibits employers from substituting annual leave with payment of the basic wage, except in cases where the employee's contract is terminated.
+- Payment in lieu: Nigerian law prohibits employers from substituting annual leave with payment of the basic wage, except when the employee's contract is terminated.

-- During their annual leave, employees are entitled to receive their basic salary, which does not include any additional allowances or overtime payments.
+- Salary during leave: Employees receive their basic salary, excluding additional allowances or overtime payments.

 Public Holidays